Cherokee Freedmen: Reactions

 Some Cherokee by blood have supported full citizenship for Freedmen.
 David Cornsilk, a founder of the grassroots Cherokee National Party in the 1990s and editor of the independent newspaper The Cherokee Observer, served as lay advocate in the Lucy Allen case.
 Cornsilk believed that the Cherokee had to honor their obligations as a nation and get beyond identification simply as a racial and ethnic group.
 He was aware that many of the people are mixed-race, with an increasingly high proportion of European ancestry.
 He believed they could not exclude the freedmen.
 He also believed that the nation had to encompass the residents of the area, including freedmen descendants, through its political jurisdiction.
 This would reduce the racial issues so that the Cherokee acted as a nation and stood "behind its identity as a political entity."
 Other Cherokee have expressed solidarity with freedmen due to their similarities of religion (Southern Baptist) and the sense of community found among freedmen.

 Some individual Cherokee and Freedmen have not been aware of the issue.
 Dr. Circe Sturm, professor, wrote in her book Blood Politics that many Freedmen descendants had little sense of the historic connection with the Cherokee and are ambivalent about getting recognized.
-Cherokee members have also been ignorant of the historic issues.
-Cara Cowan Watts, a tribal council member who opposed membership for Freedmen descendants, said in 2007 that she didn't know anything about the Freedmen or their history before the court case.
+Cherokee citizens have also been ignorant of the historic issues.
+Cara Cowan Watts, a tribal council member who opposed citizenship for Freedmen descendants, said in 2007 that she didn't know anything about the Freedmen or their history before the court case.
 Chief Smith said, "A lot of Cherokee don't know who the Freedmen are," and that he was not familiar with them when growing up.

-In a June 2007 message to members of United Keetoowah Band Of Cherokee, Principal Chief George Wickliffe expressed his concern about threats to sovereignty because of this case.
+In a June 2007 message to citizens of United Keetoowah Band Of Cherokee, Principal Chief George Wickliffe expressed his concern about threats to sovereignty because of this case.
 He said that the Cherokee Nation's refusal to abide by the Treaty of 1866 threatened the government-to-government relationships of other Native American nations, which had struggled to make the US live up to its treaty obligations.

-One of several issues that have risen from the controversy is the issue of blood lineage and government records in regards to determining tribal membership.
-Historians have noted that before the Dawes Commission, the Cherokee have included people from previous rolls and people of non-Cherokee descent as members of the nation, from former captives to members by adoption.
-The Delaware and Shawnee tribes, two non-Cherokee tribes, are members of the Cherokee Nation via the Delaware Agreement of 1867 and the Shawnee Agreement of 1869.
+One of several issues that have risen from the controversy is the issue of blood lineage and government records in regards to determining tribal citizenship.
+Historians have noted that before the Dawes Commission, the Cherokee have included people from previous rolls and people of non-Cherokee descent as citizens of the nation, from former captives to citizens by adoption.
+The Delaware Tribe of Indians and Shawnee Tribe, two non-Cherokee tribes, were citizens of the Cherokee Nation via the Delaware Agreement of 1867 and the Shawnee Agreement of 1869.
 Another issue is that of a tribe's breaking a treaty protected by Article Six of the United States Constitution.
 Daniel F. Littlefield Jr., director of the Sequoyah Research Center at the University of Arkansas-Little Rock, stated that the Treaty of 1866 granted freedmen their rights as citizens, and the case should not be made into a racial issue.